Why Are Gaming Laptops So Expensive?

 On the other hand, most laptop cases are quite similar in size (with some exceptions).
 Manufacturers such as Razer, Dell, HP, or Alienware have to size all parts down to fit them into the thin case without sacrificing too much performance.
 They also have to leave some space for cooling.

 Cooling and Heat Distribution: One of the biggest problems with gaming laptops is the cooling and heat distribution.
-Modern PC cases can easily fit +6 fans, compared to 2-3 laptops can fit at max.
-Finding, designing, and building a brand new cooling system takes quite some time, and manufacturing costs also raise quite a bit.
+Modern PC cases can easily fit +6 fans, compared to 2-3 laptops that can fit at max.
+Finding, designing, and building a brand-new cooling system takes quite some time, and manufacturing costs also raise quite a bit.

 No Interchangeable Parts: Because most manufacturers have their own design, cooling solutions, and plans, usually, no parts of a gaming laptop are interchangeable.
 With standard gaming PCs, you can swap out the GPU, CPU, and motherboard and replace it with a better version.